 Applications will be accepted until March 15th at 5pm.
 Applicants are to submit in a single pdf document 1) a cover letter describing the applicant’s qualifications and interests, and 2) a curriculum vitae detailing the applicant’s qualifications in cultural anthropology.
+References will be requested only of short-list candidates.
 Cover letters should include a teaching statement outlining the candidate’s approach to addressing diversity and inclusion in the classroom.
 Applications should be submitted as one PDF to https://hr.wfu.edu/careers/.
 Cover letters and questions about the position may be addressed to Steve Folmar, Chair of Anthropology.
 Questions about the application process may be addressed to email@example.com.
 The submission of an online application with Wake Forest University is required for this position.

 The Department of Anthropology promotes understanding and appreciation of human cultural and biological diversity.
 Through academic courses, scholarly and applied research, and public service, the Department provides the Wake Forest community with the tools and knowledge necessary for global citizenship.
 Composed of scholars representing all sub-fields of anthropology, the Department serves as the premier academic and practical resource for multicultural awareness and education in the University and Winston-Salem communities.

 The following information is provided by the employer in accordance with AAA policy.
 AAA is not responsible for verifying the accuracy of these statements.
 They are not part of the actual position description submitted for publication by the employer.

 - This employer does prohibit discrimination based on sexual orientation/preference.